Watering moss terrariums

-Dear Moss Rock,
+Dear Moss And Stone Gardens,

 Hi!
 Let me just say, I’m a huge fan of your blog.
 Keep up the wonderful work!